KalebKE/ME7Tuner/README.md

 Note that a stock M-box has a maximum load request of 191%.

-#####
+##### Summary

-This should give you a good estimate of what hardware you need to acheive a given power goal and how much tuning you will need to do to support that power.
+This information should give you a good estimate of what hardware you need to acheive a given power goal, how much tuning you will need to do to support that power and if ME7Tuner is useful to you.

 # (KRKTE) Primary Fueling